BREAK FREE from debt by breaking free from the deep-seated desire for luxuries you cannot afford.

 Lots and lots of stuff!

 I will tell you from experience, stuff doesn’t add value to your life, your character, or your pocket book unless it is a wise investment.
-You are not your stuff.
+You are not your stuff. -Your stuff doesn’t build your character and adds no long-term value to your life.

 Had I known what I know now I would’ve had no trouble furnishing my entire house with very little money.
 The key is patience.
 You wait until you find that perfect piece at just the right price.